 Should you avoid an IVA if you want to get a Mortgage?

-You can get a mortgage after an IVA is finished.
-As such you should be too concerned about this when making your decision to use this debt solution.
+With specialist advice you can get a mortgage after an IVA.
+As such this should not be a major concern when making your decision to use the solution or not.

 All debt solutions will affect on your credit rating and make getting a mortgage more difficult.
 Given this you should first choose the solution that best helps you to resolve your debt problem.

-If an IVA is the best debt solution for your situation you can start it in the knowledge that mortgage options will be available once it is completed.
+You can start an IVA in the knowledge that mortgage options will be available once it is completed and off your credit file.

 Your home may be repossessed if you do not keep up repayments on your Mortgage or other loans secured upon it.